Jog (raga)

 Jog is a Raga in Hindustani classical music.
 It is one of the more popular ragas appearing often in films.
 Sometimes, experts assign this raga to be a member of Kafi thaat.
+In Carnatic music, raga Nata is similar to Jog.

 Structure

 Raga Jog omits the second and the sixth intervals, Ri and Dha, making it pentatonic, or Audav in nature.
 In ascending, it uses Shuddha Ga, and in descending, it uses Komal Ga.
-It takes Raga Tilang for its base which itself is derived from Khamaj.
+It takes Raga Tilang for its base which itself is derived from Khamaj thaat.